awsdocs/amazon-cognito-developer-guide/doc_source/user-pool-lambda-migrate-user.md

 # Migrate user Lambda trigger<a name="user-pool-lambda-migrate-user"></a>

-Amazon Cognito invokes this trigger when a user does not exist in the user pool at the time of sign\-in with a password, or in the forgot\-password flow\.
+When a user doesn't exist in the user pool at sign\-in with a password, or in the forgot\-password flow, Amazon Cognito invokes this trigger\.
 After the Lambda function returns successfully, Amazon Cognito creates the user in the user pool\.
-For details on the authentication flow with the user migration Lambda trigger see [Importing users into user pools with a user migration Lambda trigger](cognito-user-pools-import-using-lambda.md)\.
+For details on the authentication flow with the user migration Lambda trigger, see [Importing users into user pools with a user migration Lambda trigger](cognito-user-pools-import-using-lambda.md)\.

-You can migrate users from your existing user directory into Amazon Cognito user pools at the time of sign\-in, or during the forgot\-password flow with this Lambda trigger\.
+To migrate users from your existing user directory into Amazon Cognito user pools at sign\-in, or during the forgot\-password flow, use this Lambda trigger\.

 **Topics**
 + [Migrate user Lambda trigger sources](#user-pool-lambda-migrate-user-trigger-source)